 In your weekly assignments, you will progressively develop a UX/product design case study.
 You should submit your assignments directly in Figma.
 You should see a template file for each one under your team folder, such as A1 for Assignment 1:

 Put all your work directly in that file.
 Do not edit that file after the due date or else it will be marked as late.
 If you want to make more edits, make a copy of your file and work off of that.
+(If you accidentally make edits, use version history to restore a prior version.)

 Since Figma is an online tool that stores your work in the cloud, we strongly suggest that you frequently back up your files as you're working by selecting 'File -> Save As .fig'.
 Otherwise files may get corrupted or lost due to Figma's company server issues, which we cannot control.
 The staff isn't responsible for lost or late work due to server issues.